Npaffen/ds-blog/docs/_posts/2022-06-10-Boosting-Bicycle-Athletes.markdown

 ![Random Forest](https://github.com/Npaffen/ds-blog/blob/main/docs/assets/random_forest.png?raw=true)
 *Figure 3 :Diagram of a random forest prediction example.
 A new observation is shown to the model and each tree gives its prediction on the target variable, here $$type$$, of the strava dataset.
 The figure is just for clarification of the concept and does not necessarily represent a possible outcome of a random forest model.*

 Figure 3 gives an example of a random forest prediction.
-The latter prediction of the target variable $$type$$ would be $$sprinter$$, Since 3 out of 4 trees would predict that the new observation would be of type $$sprinter$$f
+The latter prediction of the target variable $$type$$ would be $$sprinter$$, Since 3 out of 4 trees would predict that the new observation would be of type $$sprinter$$

 ## Gradient Boosting